 Current Pointer:

-The currencpp tutorialer is used to traverse nodes within the current level.
-Like the dummy node and tail pointer, this pointer is also independent of the tree size, contributing to a constant space usage O(1).
+The currencpp tutorialer is employed for navigating nodes at the same level.
+Similar to the dummy node and tail pointer, this pointer operates regardless of the tree's size, resulting in a consistent space complexity of O(1).

 No Additional Data Structures: